parhlesaadu/CoinWars/README.md

 P.S.
 You can customise the game's look by replacing the font file (arial.ttf) - make sure to update the font name in main.cpp!
 You can also replace the .png files with other images of the same name and resolution.\
 \
 **Credits:**\
-cowster36: SFML implementation, random maze generation, shortest path algorithm, single-round gameplay\
+cowster36 - SFML implementation, random maze generation, shortest path algorithm, single-round gameplay\
-parhlesaadu: multi-round combat system involving swords and health points, scoreboard, AVL tree for storing player statistics
+parhlesaadu - multi-round combat system involving swords and health points, scoreboard, AVL tree for storing player statistics